-Dr. Patrick J. Carroll - Assistant Professor of Psychology
+Dr. Patrick J. Carroll - Associate Professor of Psychology

 Office: 430C Galvin Hall

 4240 Campus Dr.

 Description of Research Interests:

 I study how and why people revise self-views in response to social feedback.
 Stated otherwise, I study the social negotiation of self across the lifespan.
 As with any negotiation table, I view the table of identity negotiation as represented by two sides.
 My research represents both sides in two interrelated lines of inquiry.
 On the first side, I study the Psychology of the Changed.
 This line of inquiry explores how and why someone would revise a self-view in response to social feedback.
 Moreover, this line of inquiry examines the consequences of self-revision for ongoing mental health and well-being.
 On the flip side, I study the Psychology of the Changer.
 This line of inquiry explores how and why someone would try to change another person’s self-views.
 Moreover, this line of inquiry examines the consequences of inducing self-revision in a social partner for ongoing relational satisfaction and well-being.

 - Carroll, P. J., Sweeney, K., & Shepperd, J. A. (2006).
 Forsaking optimism.
 Review of General Psychology, 10, 56-73.“Forsaking Optimism”(pdf)